Skip to main content

 Invitations

 When you share an entity, the other user receives an invitation they can accept or decline.
 Only if they accept does the entity appear in their entity list with the permissions you defined.
-This protects both parties: you control who has access, and the other person decides whether they want to receive that information.
+This protects both sides: you control who has access, and the other person decides whether they want to receive that information.

 Use cases